 Statewide and Metropolitan Planning Rules and Regulations (23 CFR 450) require metropolitan planning organizations to adopt a proactive public participation and intergovernmental consultation policy process that allows adequate opportunity for public officials and citizens to provide meaningful input when the TPO is developing its plans and programs.
 The Public Involvement Plan (PIP) was adopted January 1994 and amended as follows: March 8, 2001; February 2007; December 2011 and April 2016.
 This plan was updated in April 2020.
-Copies of the plan are available at the TPO offices and on the TPO website <a href="Home-North-No
+Copies of the plan are available at the TPO offices and on the TPO website Home - North Florida TPO.